Did you catch the BBC documentary Clean Eating’s Dirty Secrets last week?

 Did you watch Clean Eating’s Dirty Secrets?
 If so, what did you think?
 Do you believe the sudden growth of the clean eating trend could be a recipe for disaster?
 Comment below and let us know your thoughts.

-If you need some advice about crisis management and how to handle your brand’s reputation from a PR perspective, please don’t hesitate to get in touch with us here or email email@example.com to arrange a free consultation.
+If you need some advice about crisis management and how to handle your brand’s reputation from a PR perspective, please don’t hesitate to get in touch and email email@example.com to arrange a free consultation.